gamercade-io/gamercade_console/README.md

 ## Project Goals

-These are the three pillars that drive Gamercade development.
 Every feature and function of Gamercade and its related tools are built with the goals of achieving the following:

 - **Effortless Multiplayer** - The main priority is developing a top-notch multiplayer experience for both players and developers.
 This means providing an easy-to-use networking solution for developers, and also one which is robust and high performant.
 - **Empower Creatives** - Gamercade is a platform for all kinds of people, of different backgrounds and experience levels.
 Programmers, designers, artists, and are all welcome.
 Gamercade should empower creators and allow them to always do their best work.